N-Elmer/SKIN-CANCER-DETECTOR/README.md

 # SKIN-CANCER-DETECTOR
 SKIN CANCER 🔬🧪DETECTION SYSTEM

 SKIN-CANCER-DETECTOR is a web application that detects malignant and benign skin cancer.
-It leverages computer vision and image recognition techniques to determine if a patient has skin cancer or not.
-The application offers a friendly and intuitive web interface for users who are non technical to easily use the AI.
+It leverages computer vision and image recognition techniques to determine whether a patient has skin cancer and to what extent the cancer has developed.
+The application offers a friendly and intuitive web interface for non-technical users to easily use the AI.

 ## Folder Structure